dchassin/gridlabd-advisor/README.md

 gridlabd advisor --signup
 ~~~

-After you signup, you can copy the key for your clipboard and paste it on the command line when you install the API key:
+This will open a browser window at the OpenAI website.
+After you signup, you can copy the key to your clipboard and paste it on the command line when you install the API key:

 ~~~
 gridlabd advisor --apikey=YOUR_APIKEY